crcdng/hen-timeline/timeline.md

 The first OBJKT4OBJKT event in collaboration with the DiverseNftArt initiative takes place.
 Artists swap their NFTs for free.
 The second event in late April attracts even more attention but also reveals the problem of “hoarder bots”, programs written to mass-collect free objects and resell them.
 https://diversenftart.hotglue.me/

+#### March 31, 2021
+Artist [@muratpak](https://twitter.com/muratpak) offers the first version of what will become, after discussions, the HEN logo, shaping the visual identity of the project: https://twitter.com/muratpak/status/1377312115422343169?s=21

 #### April 9, 2021
 "Not another JPEG."
 Artist M Plummer-Fernández shares thoughts about the blossoming (and sometimes stuttering) platform that attracts more and more people critical of mainstream NFT marketplaces.
 The essay itself is steganographically hidden in an acompanying NFT. https://www.plummerfernandez.com/works/not-another-jpeg/